tytydraco/yessleep/out/David_Is_Dead.md

 David stood back up, stumbling and clearly in pain, he made his way to my broken body.
 He lifted me up, my eyes more adjusted, I see what the bomb did to him.

-It wasn’t just his mouth shifting this time, all of his skin as well.
+It wasn’t just his mouth shifting this time, all of his skin as well- a grim reminder of how unnatural this monster was.

 “You… prey… challenge…” The words coming out of David, his mouth was unmoving like a ventriloquist.
 The voice came straight from where I assumed his vocal cords would be.